DataDAO-AI/browsertrix_dataset_scraper/README.md

 ```

 ## todo
-* On the scraping server, chaning the service to restart itself on a crash, and remove the `--chunk` arg from `startup.sh`
 * for each domain, try headless vs headful, and also with/without extensions, and find the cheapest setup that works
   * can any extensions be used in headless mode?
 Would be nice to ublock